budgidiere/UnrealEngineCompilationUsingFastBuild/README.md

-# Compile Unreal Engine 4.22 using FastBuild
+# Compile Unreal Engine 4.24 using FastBuild

 ## Implementation notes
 #### Currently supported platforms
-- Win64 - tested with Windows 10, Visual Studio 2019 Community, Unreal Engine 4.22.3, FastBuild v0.98.
+- Win64 - tested with Windows 10, Visual Studio 2019 Community, Unreal Engine 4.24.2, FastBuild v0.99.

-#### Recently supported platforms
+#### Not test
 - Durango was fully supported using VS2015 at some point in the past, but VS2015 is not supported since 4.22;
 - Orbis will require some changes.